RAF Cleave

-RAF Cleave is a former Royal Air Force station located 4.2 mi north of Bude in Cornwall, United Kingdom, which was operational from 1939 until 1945.
-Despite a few periods of intense activity, it was one of Fighter Command's lesser used airfields.
+Royal Air Force Cleave or more simply RAF Cleave is a former Royal Air Force station located 4.2 mi north of Bude in Cornwall, England, which was operational from 1939 until 1945.
+Despite a few periods of intense activity, it was one of RAF Fighter Command's lesser used airfields.

 History

-RAF Cleave was conceived as housing target and target support aircraft for firing ranges along the north Cornwall coast, and land was acquired from Cleave Manor.
+RAF Cleave was conceived as a housing target and target support aircraft for firing ranges along the north Cornwall coast, and land was acquired from Cleave Manor.

-In May 1939, two flights of No. 1 Anti-Aircraft Co-operation Unit RAF (1 AACU) with the Westland Wallace, and a naval steam catapult was soon erected near the cliffs for the pilotless Queen Bee aircraft due to be stationed there.
+In May 1939, two flights of No. 1 Anti-Aircraft Co-operation Unit RAF (1 AACU) with the Westland Wallace, and a naval steam catapult were soon erected near the cliffs for the pilotless Queen Bee aircraft due to be stationed there.
 Aircraft were initially housed in temporary Bessonneau hangars (type H of World War I vintage), and later replaced by more permanent structures.

 In December 1943, the four flights were amalgamated into 639 Squadron, which served at Cleave for the remainder of the war.

 The airfield was placed under care and maintenance in April 1945, and later became a government signals station.